Dr Irene Fernandez-Molina

 She is the programme coordinator of the MA Politics and International Relations of the Middle East at Exeter.
 She is also a fellow of the UK Higher Education Academy and a visiting professor at the College of Europe, Bruges campus.

-She was previously a research fellow at the European Neighbourhood Policy Chair of the College of Europe, Natolin campus (Warsaw), a Schuman fellow at the Directorate-General for External Policies of the European Parliament (Brussels) and a PhD research fellow at the Complutense University of Madrid.
+She was previously a lecturer in Middle East Politics at Exeter, a research fellow at the European Neighbourhood Policy Chair of the College of Europe, Natolin campus (Warsaw), a Schuman fellow at the Directorate-General for External Policies of the European Parliament (Brussels) and a PhD research fellow at the Complutense University of Madrid.
 She obtained her PhD in Political Science/International Relations with a thesis on Moroccan foreign policy which led her to conduct fieldwork and stay as a visiting research fellow at various centres in Morocco (Centre Jacques Berque, Institut Marocain des Relations Internationales-IMRI) and France (Institut de Recherche sur le Monde Arabe et Musulman-IREMAM).

 The projects she is currently working on deal with the transnational politics of recognition in frozen conflicts (Western Sahara) and civil wars (Libya, funded by a British Academy/Leverhulme Small Research Grant for 2019-2020), contested state diplomatic practices and the political economy-foreign policy link in contexts of neoliberal subalternity.

 Irene Fernández-Molina is currently working on the transnational politics of recognition in frozen conflicts (Western Sahara) and civil wars (Libya), contested state diplomatic practices and the political economy-foreign policy link in contexts of neoliberal 'subalternity'.